We aspire to raise our self-esteem and lament our lack of it. So when it’s worn on our sleeve, why can it make the lip curl?

 But just why is it so terrible to stand up and be heard?

 There are a lot of people who know what it’s like to be silent and silenced.
-Women, the poor, BME people, trans folk, the global south… People have given a lot for their voices to be heard.
+Women, those in poverty, BAME people, trans folk, the global south… People have given a lot for their voices to be heard.

 To speak your truth is to have power.